ronisaha/ci-base-model/README.md

         public $before_update = array( 'updated_at' );
     }

-**CI_Base_Model** also contains serialisation observers for serialising and unserialising native PHP objects.
+**CI_Base_Model** also contains serialisation observers for serialising and unserializing native PHP objects.
 This allows you to pass complex structures like arrays and objects into rows and have it be serialised automatically in the background.
 Call the `serialize` and `unserialize` observers with the column name(s) as a parameter:

     class Event_model extends MY_Model
     {